rahulmitta1/economics/Philosophy/Indian Philosophy/Indian Philosophy.md

 ### What is Indian philosophy?

+Indian Philosophical Schools had been formulated chiefly from 1500 BC to a few centuries AD.
+- There is no particular (fixed) year.
+- These dates are based on the idea from the old scripture.
+- So, this is the time period where all the philosophy slowly developed and many people act as a philosopher, they given their opinion and view.

 Indian Philosophy (Darshana in Sanskrit) deals with various philosophical thoughts of many several traditions those originated in Indian subcontinent, including: Hindu philosophy, Buddhism and Jainism.
 - It took several studies and many years to take place some of the theory in Indian philosophy.
-- Why different philosophical thoughts?
+- Why different philosophical thoughts on same topics?
     - Because there were many schools, there were different people (theoreticians) who have their different views, because, they think in a different way.
-    - Since different systems developed in different period of time all their thinking process gets changed.
+    - Since different systems developed in different period of time, all their thinking process gets changed.

-Indian Philosophical Schools had been formulated chiefly from 1500 BC to a few centuries AD.
+However, "Unity in diversity" is found amoung all the Indian Philosophical Schools
+- Irrespective of different thoughts/views,
+    - there is a one commonality among all the systems in Indian philosophy that is unity;
+    - there is a common essence point that is called understanding the ultimate reality.
+    - they have a unity in understanding.

+### Thoughts on/about

+- the uniformity of nature,
+- what is the reality?
+- What is the essence of a reality?
+- What a human being is?
-- There is no particular (fixed) year.
+- Who is a human being?
+- the existence of human being,
+- the life of a human being or in an animal,
+- how to protect us from the suffering world,
+- What is the ultimate reality behind us?
-- These dates are based on the idea from the old scripture.
+- How the world comes to the existence?

 ### Why we study Indian philosophy?